Ryan Clinton Hooper

 I’m in Software Engineering for a top-tier US defense contractor.
 In my job as an engineering team “coach”, not a day goes by that I don’t draw on my lifelong experience as a member of a huge family of coaches and teachers.
 Ryan is definitely one of my influencers on the job!

 He is the son of my cousin.
 If you are not part of a large close-knit family like mine, you may not understand what that means.
 Ryan’s mother, Sandra, and my little sister were born within a day of each other.
 Our mothers were sisters.
 Sisters having babies a day apart – in the same hospital.
 We lived within a few miles of each other growing up.
 We all went to school in a small town.
-In fact from the late 1950’s through this school year, there have been fewer than 5 years when our small town did not have a Thomas descendent in the school!
+In fact from the mid-1950’s through this school year, there have been fewer than 5 years when our small town did not have a Thomas descendent in the school!
 So, this paragraph is a bit of a digression from Ryan’s life, but I need you to understand that FAMILY is one of the reasons Ryan had an impact on me.

 My personal interactions with Ryan go back to his first year.
 Before he was 1 year old, he traveled with my parents, my sister and his mother Sandra to attend my wedding reception in Colorado.
 A couple years later, he and his mother lived with my husband and me for several months during their family’s relocation to Colorado.

-I took part in Ryan’s childhood as much my career allowed – visiting the family in Colorado Springs as often as possible.
+I took part in Ryan’s childhood as much as my career allowed – visiting the family in Colorado Springs as often as possible.
 I spent several years in California and so I missed quite a bit of his high school years.
 But his mother imagined a fantastic birthday for him while I lived in Southern California.
 He visited me on his own and I took him around to all the Southern California spots.
 We visited the beach and Hollywood Blvd.
 A colleague of mine suggested that I take Ryan and the colleague’s twins to Magic Mountain.
 So, I did.
 We rode all the crazy rides and the 3 boys eyed the girls – who eyed them back – and the teenagers all rode a ride together and played some carnival games – all chaperoned by me.
 That weekend was one of the highlights of my sojourn in SoCal.

 That catches me up to where I started this letter.
 While Ryan was at college at Texas Tech, his 16 yr-old sister ShyAnn was killed in a car accident.
 I remember the meal after the funeral so well.
 In the middle of the meal, with family spread out at 3 different long tables, Ryan got up and came over – straight to me – and knelt down beside my chair and talked to me.
 He thought about me in the midst of his grief.
 That’s what kind of a person he was.